Exarctus/OpenMMSolvation/OpenMMSolvation/README.md

 1. Smoothly turn off the electrostatic contributions.
 2. Smoothly turn off the lennard jones contributions.

 for the electrostatic component, a grid of 10 lambda windows was used, while for the steric component 20 were used.
-All lambda windows were first equilibrated for 50ps in the NPT ensemble before averages of the hybrid-hamiltonian derivative were taken for 100ps.
+All lambda windows were first equilibrated for 100ps in the NPT ensemble before averages of the hybrid-hamiltonian derivative were taken for 500ps.

-##Use & Implementational Details
+## Use & Implementational Details

 To use the code, simply type: